kennethfreeflow/kennethlng.github.io/_pages/cv.md

 Led the end-to-end product development for exploratory retail products from ideation to validation.

-Built [Refinity](/refinity), a mixed reality shopping kiosk that allows users to visualize products in 3D and interact with them using hand gestures.
+[Refinity](/refinity): Mixed reality shopping kiosk that allows users to visualize products in 3D and interact with them using hand gestures.

-Created the product web portal for [Digiroma](/digiroma), which allowed users to view product data in interactive charts.
+[Digiroma](/digiroma): Product web portal that allowed users to view product data in interactive charts.

 ### Beach Day Studios